Friendly fire is an oxymoron. It means one unit firing upon another unit from the same side.

 fully illuminated in accordance with the dictates of the Geneva Convention, was bombed by Japanese 22 miles

 southeast of Leyte.
 The next day started the kamikaze phase of the war.
-The Japanese did not have the same respect for human life, ours or their own, as we do.
+The Japanese did not have the same respect for human life as we do, ours or their own.

 [ Philippines 1/5 killed

 Pappy Boyington story]

 Not all friendly errors are committed by our side.

 19June1942.
 Seaplane tender (destroyer) Ballard (AVD-10), rescued 35 survivors from Japanese carrier Hiryu that had been scuttled by